incidentist/the_tuul/README.md

 ## Step 2
 Create a txt file with lyrics.
 Line breaks separate lines, two line breaks separate screens.

+## Step 3

-Run create_song_json.py to create timings for lines.
+Run make_karaoke_video.py to create the video.
 Give it the lyrics file and the original (with vocals) track.
 It'll play the song and you'll hit spacebar when a line begins.
-That outputs a json file.

-## Step 3
-Run create_video.py with the json file you just created.
+The video will be created from the timings of your keystrokes.